nuwanchiran/spotica/README.md

-# Spotica - An OAuth2.0 based Application with Spotify API
+# Spotica - Song player and lyrics app  (An OAuth2.0 based Application with Spotify API)

 ## Installation requirements